Key (character): Fictional character biography

-Still in his dwarfish, barely mobile form, the Key attempts to cure himself a few years later by reactivating the android Amazo, which was stored aboard the Justice League Satellite.
-He hopes that by absorbing the League's powers, his body can be restored.
-New League member Zatanna uses magic to cure the Key, restoring the powers to the League (who subdue Amazo).
+Still in his dwarfish, barely mobile form, the Key attempts to cure himself by reactivating Amazo, which was stored in the Justice League Satellite.
+Zatanna uses magic to cure the Key, restoring the powers to the League.
 The Key makes a cameo appearance in Justice League of America #240 (July 1985).
 The time-traveling villain Dr. Anomaly observes the Key's second battle with the Justice League before launching his own attack on the superhero group.